Kenya Pipeline Company

 Unlike some state corporations, KPC does not depend on government subsidies, but is a source of revenue to the government in terms of dividends and taxes.
 It is supported by major petroleum companies which are signatories to the network, including Dalbit Petroleum.

 In 2011, the government of newly independent South Sudan expressed interest to building a pipeline connecting the oil fields in that country to the existing South-Eldoret-Mombasa pipeline in Kenya.

 In 2016, it was announced that KPC has secured $350 million to install a new 865-kilometers long pipeline from Mombasa to Nairobi.
 KPC is the largest consumer of electricity in Kenya.

+In November 2023, Kenya pipeline was listed among 11 other state corporations that were to be privatised by the Kenyan government.